 Thus the fourth Japanese attack had lost 73 of its 82 aircraft either shot down or irreparably damaged.

 The large numbers of Hellcat fighters which intercepted the four Japanese attacks had benefited greatly from the expert control they received from the combat information centres which now constituted the operational hearts of the US carriers.
 The fighters were also aided by the perfect weather conditions, which provided clear skies, unlimited visibility, and the humidity conditions which caused the Japanese warplanes to leave tell-tale vapour trails in their wakes.
-Finally, the Japanese aircraft which did mange to break through the US fighter patrols then had to face the dense barrage of anti-aircraft fire lofted by the US warships: the single most important weapon in the US ships' anti-aircraft armoury was the superb 5-in (127-mm) dual-purpose gun carried by battleships, carriers, cruisers and destroyers and provided with fire control by the Mk 37 director.
+Finally, the Japanese aircraft which did manage to break through the US fighter patrols then had to face the dense barrage of anti-aircraft fire lofted by the US warships: the single most important weapon in the US ships' anti-aircraft armoury was the superb 5-in (127-mm) dual-purpose gun carried by battleships, carriers, cruisers and destroyers and provided with fire control by the Mk 37 director.

 Even as the US fighters were destroying the Japanese carrierborne aircraft attempting to reach and sink the US carriers, Spruance had ordered attacks on Guam.
-At 10.40 Hornet launched 17 SB2C and seven TBF attack aircraft, escorted by 12 F6F fighters, to bomb Orote airfield, which was attacked once again at 13.00 by a group of SBD dive-bombers which had been circling for two hours after being launched from Lexington primarily to clear the carrier’s flight deck for fighter operations.
+At 10.40 Hornet launched 17 Curtiss SB2C Helldiver and seven TBF single-engined attack aircraft, escorted by 12 F6F fighters, to bomb Orote airfield, which was attacked once again at 13.00 by a group of Douglas SBD Dauntless single-engined dive-bombers which had been circling for two hours after being launched from Lexington primarily to clear the carrier’s flightdeck for fighter operations.
 Other US attack aircraft launched under similar circumstances continued to attack throughout the day.
 For all practical purposes, Orote airfield was destroyed, and many of the aircraft of the Japanese fourth raid which had to be written off after landing had in fact crashed on the bombed-out runway.
 But this came at a heavy cost: the Japanese anti-aircraft fire over Orote was reportedly the worst yet encountered in the Pacific war, and the Americans lost seven aircraft over the airfield.

 At 08.16 the submarine Albacore had sighted the carrier group commanded by Ozawa.
 The target which could be approached and attacked most readily was Taiho, only recently completed and serving as Ozawa’s flagship.
 As Albacore was about to fire, the submarine’s fire-control computer failed and at 09.10 the torpedoes were fired by eye at Taiho, which had just launched 42 aircraft as a part of the second attack wave.
 Four of the submarine’s spread of six torpedoes were off-target.
 The pilot of one just-launched aeroplane sighted one of the two which were heading for Taiho and crashed his aeroplane onto it, but the other struck the carrier on the starboard side near her aviation fuel tanks, causing damage which did not initially appear to be very serious, even though the forward elevator was rendered inoperable.